Skip to content

 Airscape: A Safe, Convenient Way to Store Green Tea (Loose Leaf)

-AirScape containers are popular among coffee drinkers… and they should be popular with green tea drinkers, too.
+AirScape containers are popular among coffee drinkers… and should be popular with green tea drinkers.
 Why?
 Because coffee and tea share the same threats to their freshness: oxygen, heat, light, moisture, and strong odors.

 Due to the AirScape container’s one-way air valve, it ensures that whatever you put in it has a completely air-free home.
 If you have a lot of green tea to store, or even just a little, it’ll be safe and free from oxidation in one of these containers.